-First launched in 2009 as a practical tool to assist tax authorities in identifying money laundering during the course of normal tax audits, this revised handbook includes updated money laundering indicators and new material to increase detection and reporting of terrorist financing.
+First launched in 2009 as a practical tool to assist tax authorities in identifying money laundering during the course of regular tax audits, this revised handbook includes updated money laundering indicators and new material to increase the detection and reporting of terrorist financing.

 Financial crimes, including tax evasion, money laundering, and terrorist financing undermine jurisdictions' political and economic interests and pose a serious threat to national security.
 Tax crime is a key source of dirty money and as such, tax authorities have a central role to play in identifying and reporting money laundering and terrorist financing.
 The purpose of this handbook is to raise the awareness level of tax examiners, auditors, and investigators, of their role in combatting these illegal activities by: